straup/flickrapi-js/README.md

 A Javascript library for talking to the Flickr API.

-Uploads in Webkit related browsers should be possible (but isn't unless you count uploading empty images as technically "working") and I've not gotten around to working out the details yet.
+Uploads in Webkit related browsers should be possible (but aren't unless you count uploading empty images as technically "working") and I've not gotten around to working out the details yet.